 Game Club meets in the Library on Tuesdays and Thursdays from 4:00 - 5:00 pm.
 We have Yu-Gi-Oh!, Chess, Scrabble, Connect 4, and Checkers.

-Sign-up for iData Portal to be able to see your students' grades online and keep track of missing assignments.
+Sign-up for iData Portal and be able to see your students' grades online, keeping track of missing assignments.
 See Ms. Haney in the Library for assistance in signing up or call 228-1235 x 75423.

 |Who is Edgar Allan Poe?|